-- Decisions should be modeled first before considering how business rules and or analytics will be used.
+- Decisions should be modeled first before considering how business rules, predictive analytics, and/or machine learning will be used.

 - Decisions support business processes and help organizations respond to events, but they are not subsumed by either processes or events, simplifying their expression and management.

 - Business, IT, and analytic professionals all have a role in identifying, describing, modeling, reviewing, and managing decisions.

 - The best way to define a decision is with a question and a set of known, possible answers.

 - Making a decision requires defined information—input data—such as transaction information, reference data, and other verifiable, definitive information.

 - Making a decision often requires information—answers—generated by making other decisions.

 - A decision has authorities such as policies, regulations, best practices, and expertise that define how it should be made.